 The distinctions were formally announced in April 2020 and work is still being done to describe the differences between and among the species.
 Thus, the commonly used “common squirrel monkey” moniker is obsolete, but old habits die hard and it will be some time before that term goes away.
 All four species will surely be referred to as “common squirrel monkeys” for some time to come.
 To confuse things further, there are virtually no visible physiological differences between the species.
 As well as DNA, geographic location distinguishes the species.
 Furthermore, such recent taxonomic restructuring means that the subtle differences between these species are still coming to light.

 Size, Weight, and Lifespan

 Squirrel monkeys have small compact bodies and long tails.
 Despite its length, the tail is not prehensile.
-However, it does provide exceptional balance and poise as they move nimbly—not unlike a squirrel—through the trees.
+Although it is not capable of grasping objects, it does provide exceptional balance and poise as they move nimbly—not unlike a squirrel—through the trees.
 Their tiny hands are equipped with nails, not claws, which enhance their ability to grasp and cling.

 Squirrel monkeys are not outrightly sexually dimorphic.
 Males do sport larger upper canines than females, however.